wjphe1/nextjs-mlm/README.md

     ```
 6. **Images** : Please place new images in /public/images/.
 7. **General META** : General Meta tags are currently placed in /components/_meta.js.
+8. **Admin** : Pages under /admin/ must have a valid jwt to access.